A Strategic Response to a Desperate Need

-For more than 15 years the Democratic Republic of Congo has been ripped apart by the deadliest conflict since World War II with a staggering death toll of 5.4 million.
-It is now considered the least developed country in the world.
-Because of its massive size and lack of infrastructure many of DR Congo’s interior provinces have had no access to Bible school training, leaving only a handful of trained pastors for millions of people.
+For more than 23 years the Democratic Republic of Congo has been ripped apart by unrelenting waves of armed conflict, during which time the Congolese people have suffered immensely.
+The worst period of conflict lasted five years (1998-2003) and claimed the lives of an estimated 5.4 million.
+Often referred to as the African World War, it was the deadliest conflict in the world since World War II.
+The DRC is now considered one of the least developed countries in the world.
+Because of its massive size and almost complete lack of infrastructure, many of DR Congo’s interior provinces have been virtually cut off from the outside world.
+As a result, churches in these provinces have had no access to Bible school training, leaving only a handful of trained pastors for millions of people.

 Since 2005 we have established ministry training centers throughout the country’s vast interior, where we are currently providing training for more than 500 national church leaders.
 Since 2009 more than 600 have graduated!